 This is the operating system's file location for storing BLOB data.
 It contains all BLOB type records that belong to the database.
 Upon creation of a database, JConfiguration Tool automatically assigns a default name that is the same as the database name with the file extension .BB.
 The default directory path is the Database Directory path listed above.
 Users can also enter a new name if a different one is desired.
 This can be achieved by typing the new name into the text field, or by clicking on The Browse Button () next to the text field.
-Users can select another directory for the user BLOB file if the default directory may not have enough space for all the data to grow into.
+Users can select another directory path into the data to grow into.
 This can be achieved by typing the new directory path into the text field, or by clicking on The Browse Button () next to the text field.
 This setting corresponds to the DB_UsrBb keyword in the dmconfig.ini file.

-Number of User BLOB Frames
+Size of User BLOB File Frames

-Under the Name of User BLOB File field is the Number of User BLOB File Frames combo box.
-This is used to control the number of frames that initially exist in the User BLOB File upon its creation.
-A higher number allocates more space in this file and allows for the insertion of more BLOB data before the file is automatically extended (refer to Extending a File in this section), a lower number allocates less space.
+Under the Name of User BLOB File field is the Size of User BLOB File Frames combo box.
+This is used to control the size of frames that initially exist in the User BLOB File upon its creation.
+There are three unit options for BLOB file size: Page, M (megabytes), and G (gigabytes).
+Please note that the actual size will be 1 page less than the specified value when using M or G. A higher frame number or larger size allocates more space in this file and allows for the insertion of more BLOB data before the file is automatically extended, a lower frame number or smaller size allocates less space.
+Please refer to Extending a File in this section for additional information.
 This number can be manually entered or adjusted using the arrows to the right.
-The default value is two pages.
+The default value is 3 pages.